Lill-Babs

 Barbro Margareta Svensson (9 March 1938 – 3 April 2018), known by her stage name Lill-Babs, was a Swedish singer, actress and television host.
-From the early 1950s until her death in 2018, she was one of Sweden's best-known and popular singers.
+From the early 1950s until her death in 2018, she was one of Sweden's best-known and most popular singers.
 She represented Sweden in the 1961 Eurovision Song Contest in Cannes with the song "April, april".
 She was also well known for the song "Är du kär i mej ännu Klas-Göran?" ("Are You Still in Love with Me, Klas-Göran?").